neropatti/ammo-percentage-indicator/README.md

 Known issues:

- - Sentry gun ammo percentage is inaccurate
+ - Sentry gun ammo percentage is inaccurate (not a bug, it's a feature)
- - Sometimes the overlay won't load
+ - Sometimes the overlay won't load (should be fixed)

 Roadmap:

- - Display grenade amount as percentage
  - Display nitra amount as amount of supplies and the amount needed for next one
- - Display driller C4 amount as percentage
- - Display driller drill fuel amount as percentage
  - Make the UI look nicer (Currently just white text at a static location, ew)